altid/docfs/README.md

 ## Epub

 Currently, epubs are in an alpha state of support.
 They are fully converted to ubqt-compatible directory structures, but there may be elements which are missing, incorrectly formatted, or invalid when read by particular clients.
+Image assets for a given document will be made available, but currently are not.

 ## Persistence

-ubqt servers are meant to live in temporary storage, with anything long lasting relying on persistent caches. docfs uses the log= config parameter to dictate where these logs live - it stores the document, translated to markdown, at <log>/doc/thatfile
+ubqt servers are meant to live in temporary storage, with anything long lasting relying on persistent caches. docfs uses the log= config parameter to dictate where these logs live - it stores the document body, translated to markdown, at <log>/doc/thatfile, but not the Table of Contents, or the Title of a document.
+These are much more trivial to parse, and in practice there's no benefit to caching that data.

 ## With 9p-server, Clients